PanagiotisVasilakis/thesis/5g-network-optimization/services/ml-service/README.md

 ## Hyperparameter Tuning

 Set the environment variable `LIGHTGBM_TUNE=1` before starting the service to run a quick randomized search for optimal LightGBM parameters.
 During initialization the service generates synthetic data and executes the tuning routine defined in `app/utils/tuning.py`.
 The best estimator is then persisted at `MODEL_PATH`.

+The tuning helpers expose optional `n_iter` and `cv` parameters controlling the number of random search iterations and the cross‑validation folds.
+When the service starts with `LIGHTGBM_TUNE=1` these values default to `10` and `3` respectively.
+You can override them by setting `LIGHTGBM_TUNE_N_ITER` and `LIGHTGBM_TUNE_CV` environment variables or by calling `tune_and_train(model, data, n_iter=..., cv=...)` directly from your own scripts.

+With the default search (`n_iter=10`, `cv=3`) tuning synthetic data of 500 samples typically finishes in a few seconds on a modern laptop and requires less than 200 MB of RAM.
+Increase `n_iter` or `cv` to explore a larger parameter space at the cost of longer runtimes and higher memory usage.

 ```bash
 LIGHTGBM_TUNE=1 python app.py